MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Export-ActivityExplorerData.md

 ```

 ### -PageCookie
 The PageCookie parameter specifies whether to get more data when the value of the LastPage property in the command output is False.
-For a single query when you don't use the PageSize parameter, a maximum of 100 records are returned.
-If you use the PageSize parameter, a maximum of 5000 records are returned.
-To get more records, use the value of the Watermark property from the output of the command as the value for the PageCookie parameter in a new command with the same date range and filters.
+If you don't use the PageSize parameter, a maximum of 100 records are returned.
+If you use the PageSize parameter, a maximum of 5000 records can be returned.
+To get more records than what as returned in the current command, use the value of the Watermark property from the output of the current command as the value for the PageCookie parameter in a new command with the same date range and filters.

 ```yaml
 Type: String